google/postcss-rename/README.md

 * `"minimal"`: Use the shortest possible names, in order of appearance: the first class is renamed to `.a`, the second to `.b`, and so on.

+This can also be a function that takes a CSS name (the full name in by-whole mode and the part in by-part mode) and returns its renamed value.

 ### `by`

 Whether to rename in "by-whole mode" or "by-part mode".